Skip to main content

 How much is Mounjaro without insurance?

-Mounjaro can cost more than $1000 a month.
-Here's how to save on Mounjaro if you don't have insurance.
+Mounjaro costs $1,481.
+Here's how to save on Mounjaro without insurance.

 Key takeaways

-• Mounjaro is an injectable FDA-approved prescription drug to treat Type 2 diabetes mellitus in adults 18 years and older as an adjunct to diet and exercise.
+• Mounjaro is an injectable prescription drug FDA-approved to treat Type 2 diabetes mellitus in adults 18 years and older.

 • Many health insurance plans, including Medicare Advantage and Medicare Part D, cover Mounjaro when prescribed for Type 2 diabetes, but not for weight loss.